 As I said, even the strongest will may succumb to a timeshare presentation.
 They come to you with different names: free breakfast, owner’s tour, vacation club, resort tour… What may seem like a harmless half hour is more than meets the eye, and the salespeople are everywhere.

-So, how to you actually avoid the timeshare wave that will inevitable wash over you?
+So, how to you actually avoid the timeshare wave that will inevitably wash over you?
 Stay focused and stick to what you’ve already planned.

 - Before leaving on your trip, we recommend booking your transportation to your resort/hotel.
 Having this conquered you’ve already made the whole experience much easier if you can hold your ground.